awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 # Access Analyzer policy check reference<a name="access-analyzer-reference-policy-checks"></a>

 You can validate your policies using AWS IAM Access Analyzer policy checks\.
 You can create or edit a policy using the AWS CLI, AWS API, or JSON policy editor in the IAM console\.
 Access Analyzer validates your policy against IAM [policy grammar](reference_policies_grammar.md) and [best practices](best-practices.md)\.
 You can view policy validation check findings that include security warnings, errors, general warnings, and suggestions for your policy\.
 These findings provide actionable recommendations that help you author policies that are functional and conform to security best practices\.
-To learn more about validating policies using Access Analyzer, see [IAM Access Analyzer policy validation](access-analyzer-policy-validation.md)\.
+To learn more about validating policies using Access Analyzer, see [Access Analyzer policy validation](access-analyzer-policy-validation.md)\.

 ## Error – ARN account not allowed<a name="access-analyzer-reference-policy-checks-error-arn-account-not-allowed"></a>

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-ARN account not allowed: The service {{service}} does not support specifying an account ID in the resource ARN.
+ARN account not allowed: The service does not support specifying an account ID in the resource ARN.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "The service {{service}} does not support specifying an account ID in the resource ARN.
+"findingDetails": "The service does not support specifying an account ID in the resource ARN."
-"
 ```

 **Resolving the error**